 - Using vimdiff

 vimdiff works on two, three or four files, opens each file in a separate window and highlights the differences between the files.
-The files can be edited using the vim commands. vimdiff is a useful tool for finding the differences ...
+The files can be edited using the vim commands. vimdiff is a useful tool for ...

 - Git Tutorial

-Git is a software source code management (SCM) system, originally developed by Linus Torvalds in 2005 for the management of Linux kernel source code.
+Git is a software source control system, originally developed by Linus Torvalds in 2005 for management of Linux kernel source code across versions.
 Using Git greatly simplifies the source code management functions for a project and improves the overall efficiency of the software development process.
+Git ...

-The iptables command under Linux helps in defining rules for packet filtering for establishing and configuring firewalls under Linux. iptables, also, helps in configuring the Network Address Translation (NAT) for placing a local area network behind a single public IP address for accessing the Internet and for ...
+The iptables command is for defining rules for packet filtering for establishing and configuring firewalls in Linux. iptables, also, helps in configuring the Network Address Translation (NAT) for placing a local area network behind a single public IP address for accessing the Internet and for other uses.

 - Synchronizing Files Between Multiple Computers Using Unison

 As we work on different computers at different times, it becomes increasingly difficult to keep track of file versions.
 For example, you might be working on a development of a new software product on a desktop computer.
 You might also have the development environment on a laptop and do some work on it occasionally.
 At ...